moo-man/WrathAndGlory-FoundryVTT/README.md

 Use the Bug Reporter (found in the settings sidebar tab within Foundry) to report any bugs or issues.
 Alternatively, you can submit an issue your self on the [issues page](https://github.com/moo-man/WrathAndGlory-FoundryVTT/issues).

 ## Join the community
-If you want to be more involved in development, test latest features, or provide more feedback, you can always join my [Moohammer Discord Server](https://discord.gg/GrMcdeDHh8)
+If you want to be more involved in development, test latest features, or provide more feedback, you can always join my [Moohammer Discord Server](https://discord.gg/GrMcdeDHh8).
+Alternatively, I'm very active on the [Foundry Discord Server](https://discord.gg/foundryvtt), just stop by the `#warhammer` channel!

 ## Licence
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)